Farnese Diadumenos: Prototype

 The fact that only one mediocre example of Farnese Diadumenos exists has led P. Zanker to identify the statue as a Roman reproduction of a classical original from the early 1st century BC, inspired by Polykleitos' Diadoumenos (particularly the replica from Delos now in Athens).

-John Boardman believes the Diadoumenos Farnese is a copy of an earlier work from around 450-440 BC, displaying a pre-Polykleitan style with both heels on the ground, possibly linked to Pheidias or Polykleitos.
+John Boardman believes the Farnese Diadoumenos is a copy of an earlier work from around 450-440 BC, displaying a pre-Polykleitan style with both heels on the ground, possibly linked to Pheidias or Polykleitos.

 A. Corso concurs with this dating for the original, suggesting that the statue has been overly polished, resulting in a softer line that aligns more with the tastes of the copyist than the original design.
 By comparing the pose's rhythm with that of figure V from the west frieze of the Parthenon and examining the hair and fillet styles alongside those of the Copenhagen Anakreon, Corso argues that the work likely derives from a Classical statue possibly created by Pheidias.